 Music & Word is a form of liturgy and church music that has evolved since 2013 as an alternative to other more conventional forms.
 The organ, instead of being heard only when people are singing, talking or walking, is placed centrally and sings its own songs.
 Words are chosen less for their reassuring familiarity than for their unexpected resonances, and are taken from the Bible and from contemporary poetry.
 This opens us up to currents and influences from far beyond the church or even Christianity and to voices (especially female ones) that are normally sidelined or absent in liturgy.

 So Music & Word can and should be challenging in the manner of the prophetic tradition; but it also offers an atmosphere of meditative spirituality and mindfulness for which I’ve discovered many people thirst.
 On occasion we have combined Music & Word with Eucharistic liturgy, and have found that this can be done without losing that atmosphere.

-I have used the clavichord instead of the organ for Music & Word (and taken advantage of the different ambience and acoustic space of nearby Studham church), but usually the music is provided by the small, anonymous organ at Kensworth Church in Bedfordshire.
+On two occasions we have used the clavichord instead of the organ for Music & Word (and taken advantage of the different ambience and acoustic space of nearby Studham church), but usually the music is provided by the small, anonymous organ at Kensworth Church in Bedfordshire.
 This unassuming instrument is an example of the astonishing versatility that is made possible by simple design, a responsive mechanical action, and sensitive voicing in balance with the building’s acoustic.
 With careful selection of repertoire, it has been possible to include fine music from all parts of Europe and from all periods of the organ’s literature.
-(Composers have included Girolamo Cavazzoni, Merulo, Redford, Thomas Preston, ap Rhys, Taverner, Byrd, Tomkins, Sweelinck, Scheidt, Schildt, Frescobaldi, Froberger, Kerll, Speth, Fischer, Louis Couperin, Purcell, Pachelbel, Buxtehude, Corrette, JS Bach, CPE Bach, Haydn, Liszt, Reubke, Tournemire, Dupré, Messiaen, Cage, Feldman, Leighton and others.)
+(Composers have included Girolamo Cavazzoni, Lassus, Trabaci, Merulo, Redford, Thomas Preston, ap Rhys, Taverner, Byrd, Amner, Tomkins, Sweelinck, Scheidt, Schildt, Frescobaldi, Froberger, Kerll, Speth, Fischer, Louis Couperin, Purcell, Pachelbel, Buxtehude, Corrette, JS Bach, JL Krebs, CPE Bach, Haydn, Liszt, Reubke, Tournemire, Dupré, Messiaen, Cage, Feldman, Leighton and others.)